HackAssistant/registration/README.md

 ### Local environment

-- Add `SG_KEY` in environment (if you want to send emails)
 - `python manage.py runserver`
+- Sit back, relax and enjoy.
+That's it!

 ### Production environment

-See this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04) to understand and set it up as in our server.
+Inspired on this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04) to understand and set it up as in our server.

-#### Set up gunicorn service in Systemd
-Needs: Systemd.
 - Create server.sh from template: `cp server.sh.template server.sh`
 - `chmod +x server.sh`
 - Edit variables to match your environment
+- Create restart.sh from template: `cp restart.sh.template restart.sh`
+- `chmod +x restart.sh`
+- Edit variables to match your environment
 - Run `restart.sh`.
 This will update the database, dependecies and static files.
+- Set up Systemd (read next section)

+#### Set up gunicorn service in Systemd
+Needs: Systemd.

 - Edit this file `/etc/systemd/system/backend.service`
 - Add this content
 ```